netzstrategen/wordpress-core-standards/README.txt

   access to `wp-login.php` and `xmlrpc.php` to prevent Denial-of-Service (DoS) and brute-force attacks.

+  For Apache, this requires `AllowOverride all` to be set for the directory of the virtual host or the whole server (the latter is not recommended for production servers).

 = Customization =

 By default, /wp-login.php is replaced with /login.php.
 You can use a custom path